mazemi/Analysis-with-R/README.md

 # Core Analysis Functions

-This repository contains core R functions for KOBO data analysis and producing summaries.
+This is a core R functions for KOBO data analysis and producing summaries.
 The dataset headers should not include group names, and group separators should be dot.

 ## Files